dexie/dexie-website/docs/Tutorial/Design.md

 });
 ```

 That's it.
 Your data will automatically upgrade for existing users.
+A version with an upgrader attached must never be altered.
+Further changes to the schema should be done by adding a new version declaration before or after the existing one (order doesn't matter).
+This holds true for both Dexie 3.0 and older versions.

 So what are the rules to be aware of?

-* Keep old versions as long as there are code out there with them installed.
+* Dexie &lt;3: Keep old versions as long as there are code out there with them installed.
+* Dexie &gt;=3: You only need to keep versions that have an upgrader as long as there are code out there that use a version lower than the upgrader-attached version.
 * Create/drop/alter indexes or tables by adding a new `version(x)` with an updated `stores({...})` spec.
+If you are on Dexie &gt;=3 you can just increase the version number of existing declaration and modify the tables and indexes of it.
 * Tables are not deleted unless you specify `null` as the stores-specification for that table in a new version.
 * New versions need only to specify changed tables.